 I have nothing but admiration for those brave souls who cover themselves in goose fat and swim the Channel like an aquatic oven ready roast potato.

-So I look forward to reporting back about our swimming successes.
+So I look forward to reporting back about our swimming successes as I teach the kids to swim.
 You never know, while we’re on the waiting list we might go the whole hog and actually inflate their paddling pool.

 Mind you. we’ll need plenty of goose fat.